 2. We ran into two security issues.
 The first is that if you want password-authentication, you must configure your cluster to communicate using certificates.
 You can start each node in "insecure" mode, but then can't use password authentication.
 There's a issue about this.
 Like the people posting there, our network is already secured, so this requirement is just an unnecessary nuisance.

-Secondly, permissions capabilities seem basic.
+(This issue has since been fixed) Secondly, permissions capabilities seem basic.
 Our driver, Elixir's Postgrex library, requires access to

 pg_type.
 Thankfully, CockroachDB exposes this view, but the only way to access it is to grant select on the entire database.
 If you need things like row-level-security you're definitely out of luck.